 2. When You Need a More Robust Motherboard Chipset

 Motherboard chipsets determine the primary characteristics of the motherboard.
-Among other things a chipset determines:
+Among other things, a chipset determines the following:

 - Whether you can overclock your CPU or not